mantil-io/example-chat/README.md

 With this template you learned how to create a simple serverless chat application with AWS Lambda and Mantil's WebSocket streaming implementation.
 Check out [our documentation](https://github.com/mantil-io/mantil#documentation) to find more interesting templates.

-If you have any questions or comments on this concrete template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com) or create an issue.
+If you have any questions or comments on this template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com).